mbrnas/sway-api/README.md

 ## Overview

 The Blog Platform is a Java-based web application designed for creating, updating, and managing blog posts.
-It leverages Spring Boot for its framework, JPA/Hibernate for ORM, and MySQL for database management.
+It leverages Spring Boot for its framework, JPA/Hibernate for ORM, and PostgreSQL for database management.

 ## Key Components